happytm/BatteryNode/README.md

 ### Commands to control any remote devices on network by publishing MQTT messages via any MQTT client app (if #define DUPLEX is true in ProbeSender.ino code)

-### Command structure:  (commands are issued via MQTT payload with topic name "command/".
-At least first three commands are necessary)
+### Command structure:

+commands are issued via MQTT payload with topic name "command/".
+At least first three commands are necessary.

 #### Command1 = Device ID Number (required for all commands) -
 ```c